HWilliams64/regular-ghost-player/README.md

 ## Getting started

-*It is assumed you are running your code in the courses preconfigured Carbon Workspace*
+*It is assumed you are running your code in the courses preconfigured Grader Than Workspace*

 1) Open your terminal and change the directory to a location you would like to save this project.
 Use the `cd` command to change the directory.
 Below is an example: